davidclarke1995/UWPApp-Saved-by-the-Ball/README.md

  ## Project Functionality

  When the app opens, a Splash page is displayed to show the user what this app is about.
 An image of a football in a field.
-Once that closes down, the user will see a menu.
+Once that closes down, the user will see a menu on the left hand side.
+This has 4 options, Settings, About, Trailer and Store.
+"About" brings the user to a page that tells them a little about what the app is designed for aided with a humerous gif of Alan Pardrew dancing.
+"Trailer" opens a page which plays a media element.
+A video of the Premier League season.
+"Store" is a hyperlink that sends the user to a football store where they can bye t-shirts, jerseys, boots and lots more.
+"Settings" never got completed unfortunately.
+When the user is in the home page, they have a pivot displaying 3 Premier League teams.
+In time, I will add as many teams as I can, going through each team in the PM and eventually moving onto La Liga and the Bundesliga.
+Once the user selects the team of their choice, they can select the "View" button which brings them to their chosen team.
+With each click of the buttons, there is a progression sound that plays.
+There is also a seperate sound for opening the menu in the home page.
+Each page has with it a "Back" button which takes the user a page back and plays a "going down" sound.
+In the team pages, the user can look at some of the stats and facts of the club.
+They can select the club crest which brings them directly to the club official website.
+They can select the button at the bottom "View xxxx on the map" and it will bring the user to a seperate window with a geolocation of the team stadium.
+It is centered to the exact co-ordinates, zoomed in and pin pointed with a flag aided with a picture of that stadium.

+ ## Features that I wanted

+ Before Visual Studio crashed, I had been working extensively on a local database using SQLite.
+What the idea was that each team page would have clickable tiles with pics of players faces from that team.

  ## Features of the project